code4romania/reusable-components/README.md

 All the components in this repo are themed using [CSS Modules](https://github.com/css-modules/css-modules).
 In case you need to override any component's styles, pass the `classes` prop to any component individually or pass a theme to a `<ThemeProvider>`.
 See [theme.tsx](src/util/theme.tsx) for more details.

+### CSS injection order

+By default, CSS for these components is injected at the end of `<head>`.
+In case you want to override the CSS rules of this library, you might want to inject them earlier (before your own CSS).
+To do that, add a `<!--code4ro-style-inject-->` comment to your `<head>` where you want this library to inject its CSS.

 ### Here Maps API key

 When using components that contain maps, you'll need to provide a Here Maps API key: